Duke-GCB/informatics-support-youlab/README.md

 - Data backup/archival does not seem robust, stored on consumer-grade hard drives
 - Cost of storage resources is a concern
 - Analysis code is primarily written in matlab
-- Some past attempts to use cluster yielded differing results, group may not have confidence
+- Some past attempts to use cluster yielded differing results
 - Unknown if version control is used
 - Questions about how to access cluster or other resources
 - Researchers present are not acquring/analzying human subject data